 Important: do not confuse LinkedIn with Facebook or Twitter!
 Content on this platform must be much more professional than what you’d find elsewhere.
-Messages about your feelings, self-praise or the weather are not really what to talk about on this platform.
-Instead, praise other users for their help, share useful tips or spread the word about your next reading date.
+Messages about your feelings, self-praise, or the weather are not really what to talk about on this platform.
+Instead, praise other users for their help, share useful tips and knowledge, or spread the word about your next reading date.

 Have you ever considered making a trailer for your book?
 It’s not as hard as it sounds, and has the potential to be a genuine sales catalyst!
 According to Cisco, by 2020, 80% of all consumed content on the internet will be video.
 Needless to say, this is massive.
 The steadily growing popularity of video content is reason enough to invest some time in promoting your book this way.
 Fortunately, even if you aren’t the most tech-savvy, there are several simple, free and intuitive video-editing programs available!
 Use the flexibility of the medium to introduce your book (and maybe yourself?) in a creative, engaging manner.

 The number of book trailers on social media is increasing rapidly.
 In other words, it would appear that there’s a clear demand for them.
 While you can be ambitious and stage a reenactment of scenes from your book, you can also start slow, by reading excerpts, or trying to capture the mood of your story using music and visual material.
 YouTube is therefore definitely a channel to consider!

 Disadvantages of social media marketing

 Now, we’ve talked about all the possibilities of social media marketing, so it seems reasonable to discuss potential downsides as well.
 This will be a fairly short section however, as we genuinely don’t think there are any major disadvantages to using social media as a book marketing tool.